SavinaRoja/SavinaRoja.github.io/_posts/2015-11-18-haskell-meets-the-central-dogma.md

 {% endhighlight %}

 It's pretty clear that our results don't match.
 If you're savvy to the topic of translation, you may have been expecting this.
-Keen pattern recognizers will notice that the expected translated protein is there, flanked at both ends by some other protein sequences.
-To avoid getting dense with details, I'll just say that mRNA sequences contain untranslated regions (UTRs) at both the 5' and 3' ends of the sequence.
+Though it turns out that upon close inspection that we see the expected sequence **is** in there, but flanked at both ends by some other protein sequences.
+Without getting into details, I'll say that mRNA sequences contain untranslated regions (UTRs) at both the 5' and 3' ends of the sequence.
 These untranslated regions are a part of the sequence file that I grabbed and I did not account for them yet!